Ireland–Spain relations: Independence for the Republic of Ireland and the Spanish Civil War

 In January 1801, Ireland became a part of the newly created United Kingdom of Great Britain and Ireland, and all relations between Ireland and Spain were henceforth carried out through the Court of St James's.
 Napoleon's Irish Legion took part in suppressing the Dos de Mayo Uprising.
-After the Napoleonic Wars the Regiment of Hibernia was disbanded at the demand of their British allies.
+After the Napoleonic Wars, the Hibernia Regiment was disbanded by the Spanish Army in 1818 after a British request.

 In December 1922, most of Ireland gained a form of independence within the British Empire as the Irish Free State and, in 1924, diplomatic relations were officially established between the new Irish Free State and the Kingdom of Spain.
 That same year, Spain opened its first consulate in Dublin.
 In 1935, the first Irish Minister was appointed to Spain with residence in Madrid.

 In 1936, Spain was engulfed in a Civil War between the Republican faction led by President Manuel Azaña; and the Nationalist faction led by General Francisco Franco.
 The Free State was a member of the Non-intervention Committee.
 However, Ireland (North and South) was divided in opinion over the war.
 Many Irish Catholics sided with Francisco Franco.
 A smaller number sided with the Spanish Republican faction.
 In 1936 the Irish Christian Front was established to financially support Francisco Franco and the Irish Brigade was created to fight for the Nationalist side and contributed 700 Irish volunteer soldiers to Franco.
-The Irish-American politician Joe Kennedy stopped the US Congress from supplying arms to the Republic.
 At the same time, 250 Irish socialist volunteers joined the International Brigades and fought for the Spanish Republican faction.
 Both Irish factions took part in the Battle of Jarama in February 1937.
 By the summer of 1937, the Irish Brigade was "disarmed and ordered out of Spain by Franco" (Fearghal McGarry); most of the socialists stayed until late 1938, although they were frequently treated as pariahs on their return home, and many emigrated to the UK.
 After the war ended in 1939, the Irish Minister presented his credentials in Burgos and formally recognized the new Spanish government under General Franco.